BPerezLamarque/HOME/README.md

 Let's run HOME for 3 OTUs from the great apes microbiota.
 First, your working directory must contain the host tree saved with a filename **host_tree_"name".tre** (Newick format), and all the OTU alignments with the filenames **alignment_"name"_"OTUXXX".fas** (FASTA format).
 You can also directly provide the host tree in the function *HOME_model*.

-For instance, in this empirical application, you must provide:
+For instance, in this empirical application (name="great_apes"), you must provide:

 - */my_working_directory/host_tree_great_apes.tre*
 - */my_working_directory/alignment_great_apes_OTU0001.fas*